Cinderford Town A.F.C.: History

 The 1995–96 season saw Cinderford reach the first round of the FA Cup for the first time.
 After beating Bromsgrove Rovers 2–1, they lost 3–0 at Gravesend & Northfleet in a second round replay.
 The club were transferred to the Division One Midlands in 1998, and back to the renamed Division One Western in 1999.
 In 2000–01 the club won the Gloucestershire Senior Cup, beating Bristol City 1–0 in the final.
 They were moved back to the Division One Midlands in 2006, before returning to Division One South & West in two years later.
 In 2015–16 they won the division and were promoted to the Premier Division.
 The club initially tried to refuse promotion due to concerns about increased costs, but this was rejected by the Football Association.

 In 2016–17 Cinderford finished bottom of the Premier Division and were relegated to Division One West.
-In 2018–19 the club finished fifth in Division One South, qualifying for the promotion play-offs.
+In 2018–19 the club finished fifth in the renamed Division One South, qualifying for the promotion play-offs.
 After beating Cirencester Town 2–1 in the semi-finals, they lost 3–1 to Yate Town in the final.
+They finished second-from-bottom of the division in 2022–23 and were relegated to the Premier Division of the Hellenic League.
+The following season saw them finish fifth in the Premier Division, before beating Corsham Town in the play-off semi-finals and then winning the play-off final against Royal Wootton Bassett Town 4–0 to earn promotion back to Division One South of the Southern League.